ramkipalle/spark-examples/Example1/README.md

         }

-CICD - Build Docker image and push it to Azure Container Registry
+## CICD - Build Docker image and push it to Azure Container Registry

 1. Create an Azure DevOps pipeline

-    This pipeline gets triggered whenever there is a checkin happens in cicd folder in the main branch.
+    This pipeline gets triggered whenever there is a code checkin happens in cicd folder in the main branch.
     The pipeline builds and pushes the docker image to Azure Container Registry

 2. Create a service principal